stuartcrobinson/unique-window-colors/README.md

 The extension deletes this file and folder each time the VS Code window is closed unless the colors have been modified or unless they contain any other settings.

+You can optionally set a single Base Color (see Window Colors settings) by hex code or css color name.

 ## Usage with Git

 To avoid checking `.vscode/settings.json` in to your remote repository without modifying `.gitignore`, you can either: